zefie/miniBAE/README.md

 - Real-time software synthesis with Beatnik-style banks, General MIDI playback, karaoke support, and live MIDI interaction.
 - Multi-format playback and conversion across classic Beatnik formats, standard audio formats, retro ringtone formats, and modern codecs.
 - Cross-platform targets for Linux, Windows, Android, WebAssembly, and macOS (via [Homebrew](https://brew.sh)).
-- Multiple frontends ranging from the `playbae` CLI to the `zefidi` GUI and `nbstudio` editor.
+- Multiple frontends ranging from the `playbae` CLI to the `zefidi` GUI and `nbeditor` editor.
-- Modular build flags for trimming features or enabling optional integrations such as FluidLite-backed SoundFont support or the Native DLS engine.
+- Modular build flags for trimming features or enabling optional integrations such as NeoBAE's FluidLite SoundFont backend or the Native DLS engine.
 - [BAEScript](neobae/src/script/BAEScript_ReadMe.md) for manipulating songs without modification to the source file.
 - Designed with a high emphasis on preserving retro compatibility while adding new features.